OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: Introduction

 \section{Introduction}

-Temporal knowledge graphs (TKGs) represent knowledge as quadruples in the form of (\textit{subject}, \textit{relation}, \textit{object}, \textit{timestamp}), extending static KGs representing knowledge as facts by introducing the temporal attributes to capture the dynamic knowledge evolution over time.
-The task of TKG reasoning aims to infer new knowledge based on historical information within TKGs and is generally divided into two settings: interpolation \cite{booter} and extrapolation \cite{renet}.
-The interpolation setting aims to complete missing facts in history, while the extrapolation setting aims to forecast unknown facts that will occur in the future.
-This work focuses on the extrapolation setting, which has a broad range of downstream applications like medical aided diagnosis system \cite{diagnosis_system_v1,diagnosis_system_v2}, event prediction \cite{event_prediction,event_prediction2}, and career trajectory prediction \cite{career_trajectory_prediction}.
+Temporal knowledge graphs (TKGs) \cite{sigmod1,hisres,booter} represent knowledge as quadruples in the form of (\textit{subject}, \textit{relation}, \textit{object}, \textit{timestamp}), extending static KGs representing knowledge as facts by introducing the temporal attributes to capture the dynamic knowledge evolution over time.
+The task of TKG reasoning aims to infer new knowledge from historical information within TKGs and is generally divided into two settings: interpolation \cite{booter} and extrapolation \cite{renet}.
+The former aims to complete missing facts in history, while the latter aims to forecast unknown facts that will occur in the future.
+This work focuses on the extrapolation setting, with applications like medical aided diagnosis system \cite{diagnosis_system_v1,diagnosis_system_v2} and event prediction \cite{event_prediction,event_prediction2}.

 Currently, a multitude of TKG extrapolation models (e.g., RE-GCN \cite{regcn}, TiRGN \cite{tirgn}, LogCL \cite{logcl}, and HisRES \cite{hisres}) have been proposed.
 Despite their effectiveness, they often struggle to predict sparse entities (i.e., entities with few or no historical interaction data).
 To address this issue, recent studies (e.g., LLM-DA \cite{llmda} and ANEL \cite{anel}) enhance TKG extrapolation models based on rules adapted by large language models (LLMs) \cite{llmda} or latent semantic relationships derived from neighborhood structures \cite{anel}.
 However, for sparse entities, ANEL may identify incorrect latent neighbors due to unreliable embeddings, while LLM-DA often fails to obtain high-confidence logical rules due to the scarcity of historical paths for rule extraction.
 In this paper, our task is to design an enhancement framework to address the above inherent limitations.